IdentityMembers

 Purpose without a job title

-The first thing to understand: purpose is not the same as productivity
+Purpose is not the same as productivity

-Many people who had busy, achievement-driven careers arrive at retirement with a deep, often unexamined assumption: that purpose requires output.
+Many people who had busy, achievement-driven careers arrive at retirement carrying a deep, often unexamined assumption: that purpose requires output.
 That to matter, you must be producing something — earning, creating, contributing in a visible and measurable way.
 When the output slows or stops, they feel purposeless, even though nothing essential about them has changed.

 Purpose is something you experience, not something you produce